 9. Aligning investments to ideas

-Equity mutual funds allow you to invest in stocks by market capitalisation, investment approaches or sectors.
+Equity mutual funds allow you to invest in stocks by market capitalization, investment approaches or sectors.
 You can invest in a large-cap fund or a value investing fund or an infrastructure fund.
 But equity investments should not be limited by market cap or sectors.

 A smallcase allows you to invest in themes that are based on strong ideas.
 GST, affordable housing, electric mobility, etc are all ideas and themes that make a strong investment case.
 For example, India is an emerging economy with a growing middle class with 45 crore people expected to be added to this category in the next 15 years.
 The Great Indian Middle Class smallcase includes companies that are expected to benefit from the growth in the Indian middle class.

 A smallcase will allow you to invest in such themes or ideas, but there is no equity fund that will provide such exposure.

 smallcases are built in a manner to optimize returns.
 A smallcase consists of no more than 20 stocks, which means that every stock has a meaningful impact on the portfolio’s returns.

 The following table shows how the average smallcase returns have been way higher than the average equity fund returns over various time periods.